Laure Junot, Duchess of Abrantès

-Laure Junot, Duchess of Abrantès (née de Permond; 6 November 1784 – 7 June 1838) was a French writer.
-She was the spouse of French general Jean-Andoche Junot.
+Laure Junot, Duchess of Abrantès (née Permon; 6 November 1784 – 7 June 1838) was a French writer, most famous for her memoirs.
+She was the wife of French general Jean-Andoche Junot.

 Biography

-Laure was born as Laure Adélaïde Constance de Permond at Montpellier, the daughter of Charles Martin de Permond and his wife Laure Marie "Panoria" Stefanopoli (or Stephanopoli de Comnène), to whom during her widowhood the young Napoleon Bonaparte made an offer of marriage.
-Her mother, Panoria, was descended from the Comnene family, the last Greek dynasty from the Empire of Trebizond.
+Laure was born as Laure Adélaïde Constance Permon at Montpellier, the daughter of Charles Martin de Permon, and his wife Laure Marie "Panoria" Stefanopoli (or Stephanopoli de Comnène), to whom during her widowhood the young Napoleon Bonaparte made an offer of marriage.
+Her mother, Panoria, claimed to be descended from the Comnene family, the last Greek dynasty from the Empire of Trebizond.
 The Martin de Permon family, after various vicissitudes, settled at Paris, and Bonaparte certainly frequented their house a good deal after the downfall of the Jacobin party in Thermidor 1794.